Adrian Vermeule

-Cornelius Adrian Comstock Vermeule (/vər'mjuːl/, born May 2, 1968) is an American legal scholar who is currently the Ralph S. Tyler Professor of Constitutional Law at Harvard Law School.
-He is a leading expert on constitutional and administrative law.
-Since 2016 he has voiced support for Catholic integralism.
+Cornelius Adrian Comstock Vermeule (/vər'mjuːl/, born May 2, 1968) is an American legal scholar who is the Ralph S. Tyler Professor of Constitutional Law at Harvard Law School.
+An expert on constitutional and administrative law, since 2016 he has voiced support for Catholic integralism.
 He has articulated this into his theory of common-good constitutionalism.

-Biography
+Early life and education

-Vermeule was born May 2, 1968.
-Vermeule graduated from Harvard College in 1990 with an A.B. summa cum laude in East Asian Languages and Civilizations.
-He then attended Harvard Law School, graduating in 1993 with a Juris Doctor magna cum laude.
-Vermeule clerked for judge David Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit from 1993 to 1994 and for justice Antonin Scalia of the U.S. Supreme Court from 1994 to 1995.
+Vermeule was born on May 2, 1968, in Cambridge, Massachusetts.
+His father, Cornelius Clarkson Vermeule III, was a curator of ancient and classical art at the Museum of Fine Arts, Boston.
+His mother, Emily Vermeule, was a professor of philology and archaeology at Harvard University.
+Vermeule graduated from Harvard College in 1990 with a Bachelor of Arts, summa cum laude, in East Asian languages and civilizations.
+He then attended Harvard Law School, graduating in 1993 with a Juris Doctor, magna cum laude.

+After graduating from law school, Vermeule was a law clerk to Judge David Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit from 1993 to 1994 and to Justice Antonin Scalia of the U.S. Supreme Court from 1994 to 1995.

+Career

-He joined the faculty of the University of Chicago Law School in 1998.
+Vermeule joined the faculty of the University of Chicago Law School in 1998.
 Vermeule became professor of law at Harvard Law School in 2006, was named John H. Watson Professor of Law in 2008, and was named Ralph S. Tyler Professor of Constitutional Law in 2016.
-He was elected to the American Academy of Arts and Sciences in 2012, at the age of 43.
+He was elected to the American Academy of Arts and Sciences in 2012 at the age of 43.

 Vermeule's writings focus on constitutional law, administrative law, and the theory of institutional design.
-He has authored or co-authored eight books.
+He has authored or co-authored nine books.
 He teaches administrative law, legislation, and constitutional law.